duracelltomi/gtm4wp/readme.txt

 * gtm4wp.reading.contentBottom: the visitor reached the end of the content (not the page!). `timeToScroll` dataLayer variable updated
 * gtm4wp.reading.pagebottom: the visitor reached the end of the page. `timeToScroll` dataLayer variable updated
 * gtm4wp.reading.readerType: based on time spent since article loaded we determine whether the user is a 'scanner' or 'reader' and store this in the `readerType` dataLayer variable

+Example use cases: using these events as triggers, you can fire Google Universal Analytics and/or AdWords remarketing/conversion tags to report micro conversions and/or to serve ads only to visitors who spend more time reading your content.

 = Can I exclude certain user roles from being tracked? =